Tips for Cleaning Up Your U-M Google Account

 To empty your Trash:

-You may need to empty your Trash several times if there are a lot of old emails to delete.
-Continue to click Empty Trash now until no emails remain.
+You may need to empty your Trash multiple times if there are a large number of old emails to delete.
+Continue clicking Empty Trash now until no emails remain.

-Once emptied, your deleted emails become unrecoverable, and storage space used should decrease in about 24 hours.
+Once emptied, your deleted emails become unrecoverable.
+After reducing your storage, it can take up to 72 hours for Google's systems to reflect this reduction.
 Refer to the Google Help Center for more information on deleting emails in Gmail.

 Export Gmail data